 |3 to 5 million||Dilute with other feeds, discount energy (x 0.95), observe closely|

 |Over 5 million||Discontinue feeding|

 Grain tested for marketing purposes will sometimes have mold results reported as % mold damage.
-This is an estimate of the number of moldy kernels in a sample, it and is difficult to interpret regarding suitability for livestock feed.
+This is an estimate of the number of moldy kernels in a sample and is difficult to interpret regarding suitability for livestock feed.

 For livestock feeding purposes, knowing whether mycotoxins are present in moldy feed is much more important than knowing mold spore counts.
 Mycotoxins are chemicals produced by certain molds; they adversely affect the health and production of animals exposed to them, and their presence may make their products (particularly milk) unsalable.
 Not all molds produce mycotoxins, and important levels of mycotoxins can be present when mold infestation appears mild.

 Moldy feeds should be sampled prior to use and screened for the presence of mycotoxins.
 The NDSU Veterinary Diagnostic Laboratory runs an extensive mycotoxin screening panel.
 Producers should remember that unless the sampled grain is dry (< 15% moisture), mold growth and mycotoxin production will likely increase as the grain is stored.
 As with any feed evaluation, representative sampling technique is critical.
-A sample analysis is only as good at the sample the screen was completed on.
+A sample analysis is only as good as the sample the screen was completed on.
 A representative sample of the feedstuff will ensure that the sample sent to the lab represents the total of the feed available to be fed.
 There are suggested sampling methods outlined depending on the moisture content of the sample.
-These methods will help insure a representative sample (PSU Extension).
-This website also provides valuable information on interpreting results.
+These methods will help ensure a representative sample, as discussed on PennState Univeristy Extension's website.
+Their website also provides valuable information on interpreting results.

 - Mold and Mycotoxin Problems in Livestock Feeding, PennState University Extension.